top of page

 • Start early: To make the most of your day, leave Aberdeen in the morning.

-• Wear comfortable shoes: You will be walking a lot, especially around golf courses and town centers.
+• Wear comfortable shoes: You will be walking a lot, especially around golf courses and town centres.

 • Bring a camera: The scenic views and historic sites offer great photo opportunities.